Need Help? Let's Talk

 - Group medical supplies (first aid kit will be available).

-- Local transport for trek by bus (If you want to travel by Land Cruiser or private car is available, by adding extra cost)
+- Local transport for the trek by bus (If you want to travel by Land Cruiser or private car is available, by adding extra cost)

 - Comprehensive pre-departure information and trip dossiers.